 POW Festival hosts debates about how to generate change and inspire people to take action, but they also put focus on women by exclusively having female artists or female lead roles on their festival programme.
 In Schelin’s opinion everything on the programme is of a very high quality and this proves that there is no contradiction between equality and quality.

 At WIFT LT they work with community building among women by organising monthly meet ups and hosting an online knowledge sharing group.
 Brazdžionytė explains that one of their challenges is to find out what the most important issues to put focus on are in a Lithuanian context and to do it without burning out, since WIFT LT is a non-profit organisation.

 “TV series and the streaming services have played a major role here.
 Young women of today grow up with several possibilities to see different sorts of women represented in various kinds of roles – like men have been used to.
 This changes how we see women, but also how women see themselves.
 I don’t think that the future female cinema-goer will settle with only seeing film made by men about men.
-Women have now gotten used to not having to ‘translate’ their sex to identify with the main character.
+Women have now gotten used to not having to ‘translate’ their gender to identify with the main character.
 In the same way I think we will see that young men get used to seeing films with a female main character without perceiving the film as a women’s film”.

 Let’s take time for female topics